Sittard-Geleen

 The highway connecting the centres of Sittard and Geleen, the Rijkswegboulevard, has been rebuilt to be a main route for cycling and walking.
 The cycling and walking provision is both generous and continuous.
 Side road junctions, or crossroads, are made 'subordinate'.
 The carriageways have been narrowed to one 3m lane in each direction.
 Parking places have been made, in small groups, at the side of the carriageways.
-These are made to be 'not easy to use for larger vehicles' and so the road centre is marked as a place for delivery vehicles to stop.
-Information supplied by the highway engineers: Büro für Stadt und Verkehr (BSV), Aachen, Germany.
+These are made to be "not easy to use for larger vehicles," so the road centre is marked as a place for delivery vehicles to stop.

 To the west, Sittard-Geleen borders on Belgium, while to the east, it borders on Germany.

 Population centres

-Born, Broeksittard, Buchten, Einighausen, Geleen, Graetheide, Grevenbicht, Guttecoven, Holtum, Limbricht, Munstergeleen, Windraak, Obbicht, Papenhoven, Schipperskerk and Sittard.
+Abshoven, Born, Broeksittard, Buchten, Einighausen, Geleen, Graetheide, Grevenbicht, Guttecoven, Holtum, Limbricht, Munstergeleen, Windraak, Obbicht, Papenhoven, Schipperskerk and Sittard.